MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Download Microsoft Edge Driver

-To begin automating tests, make sure the WebDriver version you install matches your browser version, as follows.
+To begin automating tests, make sure the WebDriver version you install matches your browser version, as follows:

 1. Go to `edge://settings/help` and note your version of Microsoft Edge.